sateeshperi/2019-01-15-reno/index.md

   Food
 {% endcomment %}
 <p id="howtoapply">
-  <strong>Registrations for the workshop have closed</strong> The registrations and wait-list for this workshop is currently full.
+  <strong>Registrations for the workshop have closed.</strong> The registrations and wait-list for this workshop are currently full.
 Wait-listed candidates will be informed if there are any drop-outs by January 6th 2019.
 </p>

 {% comment %}